Utah handyman license and insurance requirements

 Linkedin

-If you’re wondering what type of work can a handyman do legally, Utah has fairly relaxed licensing requirements for this profession.
-However, you will need a contractor license if you want to take on larger jobs.
+A Utah handyman license may not be necessary for every job; the state has fairly relaxed licensing requirements for this profession.
+However, you will need a contractor license to take on larger jobs.
+And it’s up to you to know the legal requirements for any project.

 To learn more about the handyman exemption and in which circumstances a license requirement applies, check out this guide covering the following topics: